apify/apify-docs/docs/storage/dataset.md

 });
 ```

-For more information on managing datasets using the Apify SDK, see the [SDK documentation](https://sdk.apify.com/docs/guides/data-storage#dataset) and [API reference](https://sdk.apify.com/docs/api/dataset).
+For more information on managing datasets using the Apify SDK, see the [SDK documentation](https://sdk.apify.com/docs/guides/data-storage#dataset) and its [API reference](https://sdk.apify.com/docs/api/dataset).

 ### [](#javascript-api-client) JavaScript API client